 Is it worth insuring an old dog?

 Older dogs often face higher veterinary bills due to a host of possible medical conditions that they can develop in old age.
-For example Labradors are generally a healthy breed, but they can be prone to certain health issues.
-These include hip and elbow dysplasia, obesity, ear infections, allergies, eye problems (such as cataracts and progressive retinal atrophy), and skin issues (such as hot spots and dermatitis).
-Because an older dog regardless of it’s breed is more likely to suffer from health complications than a pup, although some breeds are more prone to issues than others, many pet insurance policies will specifically exclude pre-existing conditions from coverage when the policy is renewed.
+For example Labradors are generally a healthy breed, but they can be prone to certain health issues such as obesity.
+Because an older dog, regardless of its breed, is more likely to suffer from health complications than a puppy, although some breeds are more prone to issues than others, many pet insurance policies will specifically exclude pre-existing conditions from coverage when the policy is renewed.
 With that in mind, is it still worth insuring an old dog?
-In short the answer is it really depends as insuring an older dog will be significantly more expensive than insuring a pup.
+In short, the answer is it really depends as insuring an older dog will be significantly more expensive than insuring a pup.
 Despite this however many owners are prepared to bare the cost to cover their beloved pet.
 For more information on whether it is worth insuring an old dog, read our guide for all the information you’re looking for.
 In order to find the cheapest dog insurance, it pays to search out and compare as many different insurers as possible before taking out a policy.

-What levels of insurance cover are available for pets?
+What levels of insurance coverage are available for pets?

 Whether you’re looking for the cheapest pet insurance possible, or you plan to give your furry friend the best insurance policy money can buy, there are four main levels of cover available: accident-only, per condition, annual insurance and lifetime insurance.